sigmap666/sigmap666.github.io/content/about/index.md

 to identify exploiters based on the co-evolving genes, and found that cheating evolved multiple times throughout evolution, and that exploiters are as common as degraders during early stages of chitin degradation, potentially impacting carbon turnover on a global scale.

-This work fundamentally changed our view of community dynamics and function.
-Collaborating with the lab of Prof. Uwe Saur at ETH, we showed using metabolomics that chitin degraders produce characteristic degradation and metabolic waste products, thereby controlling the downstream assembly of the community (Pontrelli et. al. 2022).
-Finally, we utilized the tools I developed to characterize the processes contributing the variability in community development on individual chitin particles, finding that predation by bacteriophages is a major factor contributing to variability (Szabo et. al. PNAS 2022).